 I am practicing from an integrative humanistic perspective to work with you finding your own solutions, heal your wounds and become friends with who you are.
 While drawing from a variety of therapy forms such as Solution Focussed Psychotherapy, Dialectical Behaviour Therapy, Emotion Focused Therapy and Psychodrama my main go to is Sensorimotor Psychotherapy.
-Always taking a collaborative approach in working with you allows you to explore and heal in your own pace and rhythm while the influences of the approaches I use allow me to tailor the approach to your needs.
+In always taking a collaborative approach, you can explore and heal in your own pace and rhythm while the influences of the approaches I use allow me to tailor the approach to your needs.

 When becoming mindful of your own habitual reactions, your life's experience can change, and it can allow you to master what lies ahead as well as making peace of whatever previously happened in your life.